 Some of the best food I ate in Italy was during my stop in Florence (although Bologna is a real rival!).
 There are so many different restaurants, so many fantastically delicious local meats and cheeses to try.
-If you’re looking for where to eat in Florence, these are the best restaurants in Florence that I ate at and a few that I really wanted to try but were closed due to the August holidays.
+If you’re looking for where to eat in Florence and want to know what to eat in Florence, these are the best restaurants in Florence that I ate at and what I ate while I was there.
+There are also a few Florence restaurants that I really wanted to try but were closed due to the August holidays.

 There are a few things you may want to consider when planning your meals in Italy.
 Dinner starts much later in Italy than it does in places like the US.
 Most restaurants don’t even open until 7 or 8 p.m.
 If you are feeling peckish, head into a bar for some aperitivo – a drink with some snacks to get the metabolism going.